I can't imagine a day that the Democrats could be happier.

 Some guy blew the judge's head off.

-Yeah, yeah, the Symbionese Liberation.
+Yeah, the Symbionese Liberation Army.

-That's right, CINQU.
+That's right, Sinq.

 They both had grievances against the government, but from different angles.

-But McVeigh, you know, he was also the government was killing.
+But McVeigh, you know, he was also, the government was killing.

 I mean, what drove McVeigh nuts was the Waco invasion.

-Janet Reno blew up and burned to the ground and all the people inside the branch Davidian compound.
+Janet Reno blew up and burned to the ground and all the people inside the Branch Davidian compound.

 And the FBI under Janet Reno, somebody, you know, taking pot shots at people at Ruby Ridge.